 To flip things up, though, he shared an email he received using this cold email strategy from Nathan Barry, founder of ConvertKit:

 - The subject line is a single word: InfusionSoft.
-Since Nathan’s list of contacts is targeted (bloggers who use InfusionSoft and therefore might just be tired of its complexity) this one-word subject line will stand out in the prospect’s inbox.
+Since Nathan’s list of contacts is targeted (bloggers who use InfusionSoft and might just be tired of its complexity), this one-word subject line will stand out in the prospect’s inbox.

 - “How are you liking it?”
 If you’re a blogger who uses InfusionSoft, Nathan’s willing to bet you probably aren’t overjoyed about using it.
 This single line is a great way to bring the reader’s attention to the issue, without stating it outright.